 It doesn't always work out quite so nicely, but sometimes it does.
 With a shorter rod the only way to have caught that fish would have been to wade halfway across the river.
 In some rivers you can do that.
 In some you can't.

-My presentation at the Winter Series - the day before - had been on Long Rod, Short Line Tenkara.
+My presentation - the day before - had been on Long Rod, Short Line Tenkara.
 The above setting, cast and fish would have perfectly illustrated a point that I had tried to make in my presentation.
 A number of anglers are well known for "long line tenkara," but with a shorter rod there is no way you could have held enough line off the water's surface to fish the center of that eddy without drag pulling your fly.
 With a longer rod and shorter line you'll have less line in the water and you can get much better drifts than you can with a shorter rod and longer line.

 Sawanobori rods is that they will cast a light size 3 line quite

 effectively.
 These are rods that you can use for fishing dries and unweighted wets yet they have enough